benton/rds_backup_service/README.md

 The service has only one API call (a POST to `/api/v1/backups`), which spawns a long-running worker process.
 The worker performs the following steps:

-1. Snapshots the original RDS.
+1. Snapshots the original RDS
-2. Creates a new RDS instance based on the snapshot.
+2. Creates a new RDS instance based on the snapshot
-3. Configures the new RDS as needed, including rebooting for Parameter Group.
+3. Configures the new RDS as needed, including rebooting for Parameter Group
-4. Connects to the RDS and dumps the database contents, compressing on the fly.
+4. Connects to the RDS and dumps the database contents, compressing on the fly
-5. Uploads the compressed SQL file to S3, and optionally emails its URL.
+5. Uploads the compressed SQL file to S3, and optionally emails its URL
-6. Deletes up the snapshot, temporary instance, and local SQL dump.
+6. Deletes up the snapshot, temporary instance, and local SQL dump

 ----------------
 Why is it?